 A collector just called demanding payment on an old debt.
 You may not have to pay the debt, and the collector’s efforts in trying to collect may just be illegal debt collection tactics under the Fair Debt Collection Practices Act.
 If so, the debt collector may be liable to you for statutory damages of up to $1,000, plus any actual damages suffered, plus attorney fees!
 Below is a sample expired debt statute of limitation (SoL) dispute letter (also called “time barred” on the enforcement of debts).
 If the debt’s SoL has expired it means creditors and collectors are prohibited from attempting to collect the debt unless they tell you its not legally enforceable.

-Assuming a debt is valid, once it expires, it’s up to you to decide whether or not to pay it.
-If you choose not to pay the debt, you might save yourself and the creditor or collector time and money by sending a letter informing them of the expired statute of limitation and your intention to use it as your defense should they decide to pursue legal actions.
+Assuming a debt is valid but expired it’s up to you to decide whether or not to pay it.
+If you choose not to pay the debt send a letter informing the collector or creditor that the statute of limitations has expired and you won’t pay the debt.
 Statute of Limitations – Check Yours!

 RE: [insert account number or name of account or name of debt]:

 This letter is in response to your [letter dated xx-xx-2005] (copy enclosed) or [phone call on xx-xx-2005], concerning the collection of the above referenced [account or date].